 (b) Identify each party in the distribution chain and describe the functions performed by them.
 Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale.
-Response: In the whole distribution chain, it involves 2 companies, namely SUNFLOWER, and Sunowe Solar Pty Ltd. As we stated above, SUNFLOWER is a producer of the GUI, and also sells to Austrilia customers directly.
-Sunowe Solar Pty Ltd is a trader which resells the goods to independent Australia customers.
-All of the Australia customers are distributors to the final users.

-- (c) Explain who retains ownership of the goods at each stage of the distribution chain.
-In the case of DDP sales, explain who retains ownership when the goods enter Australia. - Response: The party who holds the original bill of lading possesses the ownership of the goods.
-There are no DDP sales for Australian sales. - (d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible). - Response: No agency or distributor agreements exist in relation to the Australian market - (e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
-If export prices are based on price lists supply copies of those lists. - Response: Sunflower negotiates price with Australian customers and receives purchase order from Australian customers on a transaction basis.
-After concluding the sales conditions with the foreign customers, the goods are prepared, and Sunflower will directly deliver the goods .The delivery and collection of payment will be made according to the terms of sales and payment.
-Export prices are not based on price lists - (f) State whether your firm is related to any of its Australian customers.
-Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers). - Response: There is only one Australian customer, which is also the subsidiary of Sunflower: Sunowe Solar Pty Ltd - (g) Details of the forward orders of the goods under consideration (include quantities, values and scheduled shipping dates). - Response: There are no such forward orders of the goods under consideration - B-3 Do your export selling prices vary according to the distribution channel identified?
+There are two parties involved in the distribution chain: the Respondent and Australian customers.

+Main physical flows: acceptance of purchase order ⇒ issue of proforma invoice ⇒ production ⇒ distribution.

+Main financial flows: acceptance purchase order ⇒ issuance of proforma invoice ⇒ payment in advanced ⇒ production and distribution ⇒ issue of commercial invoice and bill of lading ⇒ remaining payment of goods.

+There is no commission occurred in the whole process.

+(c) Explain who retains ownership of the goods at each stage of the distribution chain.
+In the case of DDP sales, explain who retains ownership when the goods enter Australia.

+The ownership of the goods abides by the sales term of INCOTERMS 2000 and agreed by the Respondent and the customer.

+The Respondent has no DDP sales to Australia during the investigation period.

+(d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible).

+Not Applicable.
+The Respondent has not entered into agency or distributor agreements or other contracts in relation to the Australian market.

+(e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
+If export prices are based on price lists supply copies of those lists.

+The Respondent comes to know the customers from Exhibition or contacts the customer by email, then the customers ask for the Quotation and negotiated sales terms with the Respondent.
+After receiving the purchase order, the Respondent issues proforma invoice for confirmation.
+After receiving the advanced payment, the Respondent arranges production.
+Then the Respondent arranges delivery and issues commercial invoice, and receives the remaining payment.

+No export price list is used for the goods export to Australia.

+(f) State whether your firm is related to any of its Australian customers.
+Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).

+One of the Australian customers - Simax (Australia) Green New Energy Pty LTD is a wholly owned subsidiary of the Respondent.

+There is no financial or other arrangement between the Respondent and its subsidiary.

+(g) Details of the forward orders of the goods under consideration (include quantities, values and scheduled shipping dates).

+B-3 Do your export selling prices vary according to the distribution channel identified?
 If so, provide details.
 Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.

-Response: Sunflower sells the goods to Australian customers directly or though its subsidiary company Sunowe Solar Pty Ltd. The distribution channel is basically the same for all the Australian customers.
-Prices are negotiated according to the market situation.
+Yes.
+The sales price for distributer is lower than the sales price for end-user.

+The difference in trade level, i.e. distributer and end-user is consistent with the differences in functions and prices.